A Theoretical and Empirical Comparison of Gradient Approximations in Derivative-Free Optimization: Gradient Approximations and Sampling

 In this section, we analyze several existing methods for constructing gradient approximations using only noisy function information.
 We establish conditions under which the gradient approximations constructed via these methods satisfy the bound \eqref{eq:theta_cond} for any given $\theta\in[0,1)$.

 The common feature amongst these methods is that they construct approximations $g(x)$ of the gradient $\nabla \phi(x)$ using (possibly noisy) function values $f(y)$ for $y\in \mathcal{X}$, where $\mathcal{X}$ is a \emph{sample set} centered around $x$.
 These methods differ in the way they select $\mathcal{X}$ and the manner in which the function values $f(y)$, on all sample points $y\in \mathcal{X}$, are used to construct $g(x)$.
 The methods have different costs in terms of number of evaluations of $f$, as well as other associated computations.
 Our goal is to compare these costs when computing gradient estimates that satisfy \eqref{eq:theta_cond} for some $\theta\in [0,1)$.
-For each method, we derive bounds on the number of samples and the sampling radius which guarantee \eqref{eq:theta_cond}, the sufficient condition for convergence of a line search or fixed step size descent method \cite{berahas2019global}.
+For each method, we derive bounds on the number of samples and the sampling radius which guarantee \eqref{eq:theta_cond}, the sufficient condition for convergence of the line search method in \cite{berahas2019global}.